POM: Prescription only medicine

 If you are not sure, talk to your doctor or pharmacist before taking Flagyl.

-Taking Flagyl with food and drink
+Flagyl with food, drink and alcohol

 Do not drink any alcohol while you are taking Flagyl and for 48 hours after finishing your course.
 Drinking alcohol while using Flagyl might cause unpleasant side effects, such as feeling sick (nausea), being sick (vomiting), stomach pain, hot flushes, very fast or uneven heartbeat (palpitations) and headache.